 Vallay served as education policy director for St. Paul Mayor Chris Coleman and as school board director for the St. Paul Public Schools.
 Prior to joining the city in 2006, Vallay served as a program manager at the Minnesota Literacy Council, director of the AmeriCorps Minnesota Reading Corps and as a classroom teacher at the University of St. Catherine Pre-K Education Center.
 In January of 2011, Vallay announced the launch of MinnCAN, 50CAN’s second state branch, as its founding executive director.

 In the fall of 2014, Vallay stepped into the role of president of 50CAN.
-As president, Vallay works with the CEO and COO to manage institutional operations, including new site development, campaign planning, research, communications, marketing and policy.
-She lives in Gaithersburg, MD with her husband and three children.
+As president, Vallay oversees organizational operations, including state advocacy operations, new site development, national support services and leadership programs.
+She lives in Maryland with her husband and three children.

 I aspire to be like Minnesota State Senator Mee Moua.
 Here’s why:

 I aspire to conduct myself in the likeness of former Minnesota State Senator Mee Moua, the first Hmong American woman elected to state office.
 Senator Moua spent her tenure advocating for progressive policies that affect middle-class Minnesotans, the working poor and young people.
 Her small stature but booming voice provided leadership and recognition for young emerging leaders across a broad spectrum of social and political issues.

 Moua secured a historical milestone for Hmong Americans with her successful election and used her post to forge bridges across cultures and nations with her thoughtful understanding and public messaging that one’s political identity can not be separated from one’s personal identity.
 Those who knew her integrity and commitment to the democratic process look upon her legacy fondly, and I’m especially honored and lucky to have her as my big sister.